-Kitchen: A primary source of food and water for pests, it's no surprise that the kitchen is one of the most popular places for insects to hide.
+Kitchen: A primary source of food and water for pests, it’s no surprise that the kitchen is a popular location for insects to make themselves at home.
 Keep an eye out for ants, cockroaches and Indian meal moths which are among the most common pests found in the kitchen.
-In addition to their nuisance factor, these pests can contaminate food and spread bacteria.
-Prevention Tip: Store all food in airtight plastic or glass containers, immediately wipe spills and empty the trash frequently.
+More than just a nuisance, these pests can contaminate food and spread bacteria.
+Prevention Tip: Store all food in airtight plastic or glass containers, immediately wipe spills, vacuum often and empty the trash frequently.

-Bedrooms and Bathrooms: Time to clean out the closests?
+Bedrooms and Bathrooms: Time to clean out the closet?
 Moths may have taken up residence feeding on natural fibers like silk, cotton and wool.
-Silverfish are also commonly found in bedrooms and bathrooms and can damage synthetic fabrics as well as books and other paper products.
-Prevention Tip: Make sure to wash and iron or dry-clean garments before storing them for the summer and run fans or dehumidifiers to eliminate damp conditions.
+Silverfish are also commonly found in bedrooms and bathrooms and can damage synthetic fabrics, books and other paper products.
+Prevention Tip: Make sure to wash and iron or dry-clean winter garments before storing them for the summer and use fans or dehumidifiers to eliminate damp conditions.
 Ensure openings where pipes enter the bathroom are sealed and dry out bath towels and mats regularly.

 Living Spaces: While kitchens and bathrooms are the most likely areas to harbor pests, common living areas are not off the hook.
-Pets can bring in fleas and ticks and mice can settle behind floorboards and under furniture.
+Pets can bring in fleas and ticks, left-behind snacks can provide an attractive food source and mice can settle behind floorboards and under furniture.
 Prevention Tip: Keep living areas crumb free by removing snacks and vacuuming floors and under furniture regularly.
 Also, keep the family pets groomed and their flea and tick prevention current.

-Garage: Stored boxes and sporting equipment in the garage provide the perfect winter harborage for pests like squirrels, mice and rats which can cause significant damage by chewing through wires or nesting in the walls and may also transmit diseases.
+Garage: Stored boxes and sporting equipment in the garage provide the perfect winter harborage for pests like squirrels, mice and rats.
 As you are unpacking your spring and summer gear, keep an eye out for signs of nesting and rodent droppings.
 Prevention Tip: Use airtight plastic storage bins for seasonal items and store them off the floor when possible.
 Also, be sure to sweep out the garage regularly.

-"Pest populations rapidly increase during the spring," said Jones.
-"The spring cleaning most homeowners undertake should include the necessary steps to identify unwanted pests and the conditions that welcome them inside."
+“Pest populations rapidly increase during the spring,” said Jones.
+“The spring cleaning most homeowners undertake should include the necessary steps to identify the conditions that may welcome these unwanted pests inside.”